ynaung24/gx-demo/README.md

 ### Screenshots

-See the `screenshots/` directory for examples of the GX UI in action, demonstrating:
+See the `screenshots/` directory for examples of the GX UI in action:
-- The expectation creation interface
-- Validation result dashboards
-- Data source connection options
+- `screenshots/passing_without_test_col.png` - Shows passing validations without test column
+- `screenshots/test_col.png` - Demonstrates test column functionality in the GX UI

 ### Integration Potential